Version 5: Applicable from: 01 February 2023

 Post: National Child Development Study, Centre for Longitudinal Studies, UCL Social Research Institute, 20 Bedford Way, London WC1H 0AL

-We may also process your personal data where we meet the conditions of GDPR Article 6(c): ‘processing is necessary for compliance with a legal obligation to which the controller is subject’.
+If required, we may also process your personal data according to GDPR Article 6(c): ‘processing is necessary for compliance with a legal obligation to which the controller is subject’.

 Your contact details

-We collect your contact details from you to keep in touch with you and to invite you to take part in surveys and activities that relate to NCDS (e.g., for our linked data programme).
-Your contact details are shared securely with organisations that provide services to us and with other data controllers as part of our linked data programme.
-Your contact details are never shared with researchers.
-More information about how your contact details are used is available at: https://ncds.info/faqs/how-will-my-information-be-used/.
+We collect your contact details from you to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.
+Contact details are shared securely with organisations that provide services to us and with other data controllers as part of our linked data programme.

 We also apply to the NHS and government departments for up-to-date contact details and for notifications about study members who have moved out of the UK or who have died.
 We match the contact details and personal information that we hold with similar data from NHS records or the records of other government departments.
-The How We Find You section of the NCDS site sets out the extensive steps that we take to keep in touch with you and who we share your contact details with to update your record.
+We also use data checking services and information that you’ve made publicly available online to update your contact details.

 Survey and research data

-We collect your survey data (and other kinds of research data) with your permission.
+We collect your survey data (and other kinds of research data) with your permission to understand the things that are important to your generation.
 You have the option to refuse to answer any individual questions without explanation.
 You can also withdraw from the survey at any time.
 You do not need to give a reason.
-We share pseudonymised research data securely for research, statistics and archiving purposes via the UK Data Service and other trusted research environments such as the UK Longitudinal Linkage Collaboration (UK LLC) and SAIL Databank.
-Pseudonymisation is a technique that replaces or removes information in a dataset that directly identifies you, such as your name and address, and is a security measure taken to reduce any risk of you being identified in our research data.
-Any analysis is done on grouped data and is not reported as individual answers.
+We share pseudonymised research data securely and under licence arrangements for research purposes via the UK Data Service and other trusted research environments such as the UK Longitudinal Linkage Collaboration (UK LLC) and SAIL Databank.
+Information that would identify you is removed from this data.

 Qualitative research data

 Some of you will have taken part in small-scale qualitative research in which you had an open in-depth conversation with a researcher.
+Recordings and/or transcripts of these interviews have been kept where you provided permission.
 These interviews are recorded then transcribed so that they can be made available for research.
 Any information which could allow you to be identified is removed from the transcripts made available to researchers.
 Copies of the original recordings and transcripts may be retained at CLS.
 These are stored securely with restricted access within UCL.

-In the COVID-19 web surveys we explained how, if you have downloaded and used the COVID-19 symptom tracker app, we will link the symptom tracker data to your survey responses unless you told us that you did not wish for that to happen.
+In the COVID-19 web surveys we explained how, if you have downloaded and used the COVID-19 symptom tracker app, we will link the symptom tracker data to your survey responses unless you opted out.
+This linked data will be pseudonymised and deposited with the UK LLC.

 UK Longitudinal Linkage Collaboration (UK LLC)

-The UK LLC is run by the University of Bristol (Data Controller of data placed in the UK LLC database) and supported by the University of Swansea (Data Processor for the University of Bristol) UK Secure eResearch Platform (UKSeRP).
+University of Bristol is Data Controller of data placed in the UK LLC database.
+University of Swansea is Data Processor for the University of Bristol UK Secure eResearch Platform (UKSeRP).
 Digital Health and Care Wales (DHCW) is the UK LLC’s data processor for records linkage.

 Your biological samples

-We have Research Tissue Bank ethical approval for the collection, storage, use and distribution of biological samples.
-Our collection and destruction of these samples is regulated by the Human Tissue Act 2004.
+We have Research Tissue Bank ethical approval for the storage, use and distribution of biological samples.
+Our collection, storage and use of these samples is regulated by the Human Tissue Act 2004.

 We gained your permission to collect blood and saliva samples from you during the 2002-3 biomedical survey.
 This was the study’s first biomedical survey.
-We have collected these samples for use in health research, and if you gave us permission, we have stored these samples and will extract DNA from them for genetic research.
-You may have received a letter with the results of analysis of your blood sample.
+We have collected these samples for use in health research, and if you gave us permission, we have stored these samples and have extracted DNA from them for genetic research.
 Your biological samples are shared securely with accredited biobanks and laboratories that store and process your sample on our behalf or for research purposes.

 With your permission, we are also collecting blood samples as part of the ‘Life in Your Early 60s’ survey taking place in 2020-2023.